Captain John Smith

 an amazing map by an amazing man

-Below are statments regarding Smith's mapby E. M. Sanchez-Saavedra in "A Discription of the Country, Virginia Cartographers and Their Maps 1607-1881, published by the Virginia State Library Richmond 1975.
+Below are statements regarding Smith’s map by E. M. Sanchez-Saavedra in “A Description of the Country, Virginia Cartographers and Their Maps 1607-1881, published by the Virginia State Library Richmond 1975.

-"The modern reader may wonder why Smith drew his map sideways.
-Prior to the 18th century, mps were customarily drawn from the point of view of a sailor approaching land from the sea."
+“The modern reader may wonder why Smith drew his map sideways.
+Prior to the 18th century, maps were customarily drawn from the point of view of a sailor approaching land from the sea.”

-Perhaps it's most amazing feature is it's forthright distinction made between those areas based on Smith's personal observation and those derived from hearsay accounts from the Indians.
-Smith, a true man of the Renaissance, was aware of the difference between legend and reality, and he was serious enough in his scientific obsrevations to indicate ---was a row of Maltese crosses on his map---the limits of his explorations.
-By stating that "to the crosses hath bin discover'd what beyond is by relation," he elevated his work well above that of many contemporaries, who placed mythical lads and waters at random throughout their creations.
+Perhaps it’s most amazing feature is it’s forthright distinction made between those areas based on Smith’s personal observation and those derived from hearsay accounts from the Indians.
+Smith, a true man of the Renaissance, was aware of the difference between legend and reality, and he was serious enough about the accuracy of his map to express the limits of his explorations.
+By stating that “to the crosses hath bin discover’d what beyond is by relation,” he elevated his work well above that of many contemporaries, who placed mythical lands and waters at random throughout their creations.

 Shallop similar to the one Smith used to explore the Chesapeake in 1608

 Contact me if you wish to purchase copies of Smith’s map of the Chesapeake Bay.

 These maps are very clear (guaranteed) .
 The maps are 17″x22″ and are attractive

 black and white Chesapeake Bay map is $6.